jchancellor-ms/avs-terraform/avs_deployment_scenarios/avs_greenfield_new_vwan_secure_hub_with_vpn_and_expressroute/scenario_description.md

-# Implement Greenfield AVS with Secure VWAN Hub and VPN hybrid connectivity
+# Implement AVS with new Secure VWAN Hub and VPN hybrid connectivity

 ## Scenario Details